CongChuong1909/book-shop/README.md

 ## Introduction

-A virtual ecommerce website using Node js, Express js, and Mongoose, .
+A virtual ecommerce website using Node js, Express js, and Mongoose, ReactJS.

 NOTE: Please read the RUN section before opening an issue.